We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Logitech’s MX Master 3S is the tech accessory office workers don’t know they needed.
 The Bluetooth mouse is shaped so an entire hand can fit on top of it, with a dedicated thumb resting on its left side.
 The MX Master 3S’ design makes it much more comfortable to use over long periods.
 Additional buttons on the side and top of the mouse give users quick access to different apps or system functions, which can save the person you gift it to several minutes every day.
 One of this mouse’s coolest features is the ability to pair it with up to three devices, so your friend or family member can use it with their work and personal computer.
 Nobody thinks about the computer mouse they use, but once you gift someone the Logitech MX Master 3S, they’ll never return to a generic wired one.

-Best work desk: Hoek Home Office Desk
+Best work desk: Flexispot Electric Standing Desk with Drawers

 Best wireless earbuds: Apple AirPods Pro 2

 Let’s not beat around the bush here: Apple’s AirPods Pro 2 are arguably the hottest holiday gift this season.
 Apple’s latest earbuds sound better, last longer, and cancel out more noise than the pair they replace while keeping the same iconic look, feel, and shape.
 Active noise cancellation is the biggest feature for office workers, as it’ll allow them to concentrate on work instead of being distracted by the sound of typing keys, swiveling chairs, or idle conversation.
 One of the most underrated features of the AirPods Pro 2 is the microphones, which are surprisingly good at picking up a speaker’s voice without much room noise.
 At their price, you won’t find a more well-rounded, fully featured pair of earbuds than the AirPods Pro 2.
+Apple recently updated its earbuds with a USB-C charging case, which is helpful so your giftee won’t have to use a proprietary charging cord.

 Best headphones: beyerdynamic DT 700 PRO X